chaturvedia/graphite-query/README.md

 Perhaps the most important parameter is `STORAGE_DIR`, the directory that is used to look for data.
-By default, this directory is set to `/opt/graphite/storage`, as this is the default directory used by `graphite-web`.
+By default, this directory is set to `/opt/graphite/storage`, as this is the default directory used by `graphite`.
 You could set this parameter manually, but it's better to use the provided `graphite.settings.setup_storage_variables` function, as this will set some additional dependant parameters (such as the `whisper` storage directory etc.).